Setting Up and Running Apache Kafka on Windows OS

 2. Rename file “zoo_sample.cfg” to “zoo.cfg”

-3. Open zoo.cfg in any text editor like notepad but I prefer notepad++.
+3. Open zoo.cfg in any text editor, like Notepad; I prefer Notepad++.

-5. Add entry in System Environment Variables as we did for Java
+5. Add an entry in the System Environment Variables as we did for Java.

 b.
-Edit System Variable named “Path” add ;%ZOOKEEPER_HOME%\bin;
+Edit the System Variable named “Path” and add

 6. You can change the default Zookeeper port in zoo.cfg file (Default port 2181).